-Local Education Agency: General Assurances Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0 \ The LEA assures that it will comply with the following provisions: A comprehensive and current needs assessment, consistent with local board policy.
-Yes supports the district improvement plan.
+Local Education Agency: General Assurances

+Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0

+The LEA assures that it will comply with the following provisions:

+1. A comprehensive and current needs assessment, consistent with local board policy, supports the district improvement plan.
 The needs assessment is considered comprehensive and current if the required annual diagnostics have been completed.
-A comprehensive needs assessment may include a review of 1) curriculum; 2) classroom evaluation/assessment; 3) instruction; 4) school culture; 5) family and community involvement; 6) professional growth and evaluation; 7) leadership; 8) organizational structure and resources; and 9) an effective planning process.
-2. The district has a planning policy in place for school councils to follow that describes the \ Yes form and function of school improvement planning in the district as per KRS 160,345(3)(c).
+Yes V 2.
+The district has a planning policy in place for school councils to follow that describes the form and function of school improvement planning in the district as required by KRS 160.345.
 The district and all schools develop their improvement plans in accordance with this policy and with the involvement of representative groups, including required members of the needs assessment team.
-3. The local school district reviews its district improvement plan at least annually and revises as Yes needed.
+Yes V 3.
+The local school district reviews its district improvement plan at least annually and revises as needed.
 Implementation of activities and strategies described in the action plan are evaluated for impact on student performance and classroom practices and posted on the appropriate school or district website.
 The Comprehensive District Improvement Plan (CDIP) for each district shall be posted to the district's website.
 The Comprehensive School Improvement Plan (CSIP) for each school shall be posted to the school's website.
-The local school district will cooperate in carrying out any evaluation of each program \ Yes conducted by or for the Kentucky Department of Education (KDE), or the U.S. Department of Education ("Covered Program").
+Yes V Ι. The local school district will cooperate in carrying out any evaluation of each program conducted by or for the Kentucky Department of Education (KDE), or the U.S. Department of Education (hereafter "Covered Program").
+Yes 5.
+The local school district will administer each Covered Program in accordance with all applicable statutes, regulations, program plans and applications.
+Yes V 6.
+As required by 703 KAR 5:225, before its district improvement plan is posted, the district has afforded a reasonable opportunity for public input on the plan and has considered such input.
+Yes •